Funding opportunity

 Webinar for potential applicants

-We will hold a webinar on 7 November from 11:00am to 12:00 noon.
-This will provide more information about the funding opportunity and a chance to ask questions.
+We held a webinar on 7 November from 11:00am to midday UK time.
+This provided more information about the funding opportunity and a chance to ask questions.

 Research disruption due to COVID-19